 covid-19 and 18th & union: the reopening

-18th & Union is carefully and proactively following all public health recommendations.
+Since July 2021, 18th & Union has been welcoming limited in-person audiences back in to the space, while carefully and proactively following all public health and common sense guidelines.
 We’ve made improvements to the physical venue, acquired equipment to support live streaming over the internet, and set up health and safety protocols for artists, audience members and others who will access the space.

-While not required, we chose to install a new ventilation system in the performance space to increase the safety and comfort of all artists and guests at 18th & Union.
+A new ventilation system was installed in the performance space to increase the safety and comfort of all artists and guests at 18th & Union.
 It’s quiet and effective, running at a CFM (cubic feet/minute) rate that will replace the air in the space about every 5 minutes.

 Ready to Live Stream

 All this is possible thanks to generous support from many who helped us get to this point.
-Our landlords provided a partial rent abatement and helped us add the new AC and ventilation systems, and we received a significant gift from The Raynier Foundation, along with many vital individual donations.
-These financial resources were critical in helping 18th & Union survive the past 6 months of closure and add the improvements we needed to reopen.
+Special thanks to: Our understanding landlords; 4Culture; ArtsFund; Raynier Foundation; SBA; alongside many vital individual donors.
+These financial resources were critical in helping 18th & Union survive the shutdown and add the improvements we needed to reopen.

-Want to be part of the reopening team?
+Want to be part of our Re-Emergence?
 Click here to donate and support 18th & Union.